Khorog Travel Guide + 7 Things to do in Khorog

 Take a hike: The 10 best treks in Tajiksitan

-The regional museum houses several strange artifacts, but the exhibits are displayed in Russian so I’d recommend using the camera function on Google Translate on your mobile if you want to understand a little more.
-Entrance to the Khorog Regional Museum is 5 TJS.
+The regional museum houses several rooms with an array of artifacts.
+The exhibits are displayed in Russian, so I’d recommend using the camera function on Google Translate on your mobile if you want to understand a little more; however, there is a curator there who usually can explain.
+Entrance to the Khorog Regional Museum is 20 TJS.

 Hike Above Khorog for Aerial Views